 You have two options for registering copyright, you can choose to allow ProQuest to register copyright on your behalf ($55 fee paid at the time of your ETD upload) or register the copyright yourself, at anytime, through submission of forms on copyright.gov ($35 if done online, $65 if done on paper).

 Should you decide to register your copyright, you must include a separate unnumbered copyright page after the title page.
-Graduate Studies asks that those not registering for copyright do not include this page.
 Whether or not you register the copyright for your thesis or dissertation, you retain the right to publish all or any part of it by any means at any time, except for reproduction from a negative microfilm as described in the agreement with PQIL.
 Previously published materials, now available in the public domain, are not eligible for copyright.

 Conferral Letters, Transcripts, and Diplomas

-Following your filing appointment, you will receive a sealed degree conferral letter, signed by the Dean of Graduate Studies, which states you have completed all the degree requirements and will be conferred the degree on (your graduation date).
+Following your filing appointment, you will receive a sealed and stamped degree conferral letter, signed by the Dean of Graduate Studies, which states you have completed all the degree requirements and will be conferred the degree on your graduation date.
 Students filing remotely will receive a PDF copy emailed from their Senior Academic Advisor.
 Many employers and agencies accept conferral letters as proof of completion.
 Contact your Senior Academic Advisor if the letter is not sufficient to your needs.

 Official transcripts, with degree awarded date listed, are available from the Office of the Registrar two months after the official degree conferral date.

+Diplomas can be picked up from the Registrar in Dutton Hall or mailed.
 Graduate diplomas are mailed by the diploma distribution dates listed below - usually four months from the official degree conferral date.
 Graduate students must submit the address for their diploma to be mailed by submitting the Diploma Mailing Form to the Office of the University Registrar (address listed on the form).
+One copy of the diploma can be mailed, through USPS, at no additional cost - you do not need to include payment information on the diploma mailing form.
 Diplomas will not be mailed until the Office of the University Registrar receives a diploma mailing address.
-Forms must be dropped off in person or mailed as only original 'wet' student signatures are accepted.
-One copy of the diploma is available at no additional cost to Graduate Students via First Class Mail within or outside the U.S.
+Signed forms can be uploaded through the Registrar's "Ask an Expert" portal, dropped off, or mailed to the address listed on the form.
+Forms must include an original or facsimile of the original signature - electronic signatures are not accepted.

 If mailing is previously requested, updates to the diploma mailing address may be requested using the Diploma Mailing Form and must be received by the Office of the University Registrar at least three months prior to the corresponding diploma distribution date listed below.
 Additional information about diplomas including name changes, diploma holds, and replacing lost or damaged diplomas can be found on the Office of the Registrar page HERE.